Form Layout: CSS Classes

 stretch

-This predefined CSS class stretches the element over the height of the whole screen or the area of a screen, such as a tab.
+The stretch CSS class stretches the element over the height of the container to which the element belongs.
+For example, the element can be stretched to the height of the whole MYOB Acumatica form or the area of a form, such as a tab.

 The class is applied by default to qp-grid and qp-tabbar.